return42/sphkerneldoc/linux_src_doc/fs/ubifs/gc_c.rst

-Non-data nodes are sorted as follows. o First go inode nodes - they are sorted in descending length order. o Then go directory entry nodes - they are sorted in hash order, which should supposedly optimize '\ :c:func:`readdir`\ '.
+Non-data nodes are sorted as follows. o First go inode nodes - they are sorted in descending length order. o Then go directory entry nodes - they are sorted in hash order, which should supposedly optimize 'readdir()'.
 Direntry nodes with lower parent inode number go before direntry nodes with higher parent inode number, and direntry nodes with lower name hash values go before direntry nodes with higher name hash values.